 Veganism is a Privilege not Accessible to All a great short video pointing out how inaccessible veganism can be for some people and may be a good introductory video for those who believe it is.

 The Meat Industry is Killing the Planet some useful info but half fights the point of the video above.

 Trying a Zero-Waste Beauty Regime educational, shows you what ingredients to look out for, how to make at home, and a few alternatives.

 DIY Cool Ranch Doritos Julien Solomita makes some great cooking videos and shows you how to make these things.
 A lot of them are him experimenting with making something non-vegan into vegan friendly.
 He also has Celiac’s disease so his recipes are gluten free too.

 Sustainable Fashion Haul Melanie Murphy has been talking about how much money she spends on clothes and how she is trying to change her habits to buying more second hand and from small companies/businesses rather than contributing to fast fashion.

-This Dream Is Alive
+Here are some blog posts written by This Dream Is Alive

 Become a Tree Hugger: a post about ways to help save the trees, the world’s lungs!

 Turning the Tide on Plastic Book Review: A super interesting book review and a great recommendation for anyone who wants to do some further reading.